knastnt/beta.rollbox.su/wp-content/plugins/reward-points-for-woocommerce/readme.txt

 5. Dispalys the details your order.

 == Changelog ==

+= 2.4 - 27/02/2019 =
+* Compatible with latest version of woocommerce and wordpress

 = 2.3 - 26/12/2018 =
 * added premium features image file